ack8006/jaa-dl/assignment-1/README.md

 ## TODO:

+- [ ] Check if the 3K labeled-training and 30K unlabeled-training contains the same distribution of digits.

 - [ ] Implement SWWAE.

 - [ ] Ensure that you give predictions for all the test cases because some cases might be missed due to batching.
 Pad with some dummy cases to avoid this.